bitplane/ideas/2023/office.md

 * Have a REPL loop so editors or users can use the functionality in the js file without having to reload it each time they call a function.
 So `vim` or whatever can use it.
-* They can be exposed as an HTTP API, if you really want that, using node.
+* They can be exposed as an HTTP API, using node, giving IoT devices and LLMs the ability to produce and consume documents via this one js file hosted elsewhere.

 Pluggable and embedded editors can make use of the API and also provide their own, where it makes sense.